Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #2:
 "There will always be suffering.
 But we must not suffer over the suffering." — Alan Watts

+## 📅 2025-07-22 11:55:13

+💬 Daily Quote #3:
+"Every second you have on this planet is very precious and it's your responsibility that you're happy." — Naval Ravikant